CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that comprehensively lists specific capabilities, includes natural trigger terms Go developers would use, explicitly states both what the skill does and when to use it, and occupies a clear, distinct niche.
-The description is thorough without being padded, and uses proper third-person voice throughout.
+This is an excellent skill description that comprehensively lists specific capabilities, includes abundant natural trigger terms a Go developer would use, explicitly states both what the skill does and when to use it, and is clearly distinguishable from other skills through Go-specific terminology.
+It follows third-person voice throughout and avoids vague language or buzzwords.

 DimensionReasoningScore